Palma holidays 2019 / 2020

 Palma, the thriving capital city of Majorca in the Balearic Islands, is steeped with culture, offers a varied nightlife and possesses an atmosphere of intrigue and excitement.
-Holidays in Palma are suited to everyone.
+Holidays in Palma de Mallorca are suited to everyone.
 Couples visiting the city are sure to get lost in the narrow, almost Tunisian streets surrounding the great cathedrals and castles, families will enjoy the melting pot of Mediterranean and Middle Eastern influences around the island’s capital and individuals will watch the world go by as they unwind in one of many open top cafes.
 Everyone is bound to find some peace and relaxation in Palma's all inclusive hotels.
 If you're looking for a cheap holiday to Palma, there is lots to see and do, so have a look at our top Palma hotels.
-As the thriving capital city of Majorca in the Balearic Islands, is a dynamic, cosmopolitan destination that is sure to bring a spark to your getaway.
+As the thriving capital city of Majorca in the Balearic Islands, it's a dynamic, cosmopolitan destination that is sure to bring a spark to your getaway.